luisiam/homebridge-foscamcamera/README.md

 **Due to protocol limitation, users will need to pair with the camera in a HomeKit app separately.<br>** **Pairing PIN is the same as the HomeBridge pairing PIN.**

-# Important Notice
-This version replaced `homebridge-foscam-stream` with `homebridge-camera-ffmpeg`.
-You will need to add a videoConfig section to your `config.json`.
-See [homebridge-camera-ffmpeg](https://github.com/KhaosT/homebridge-camera-ffmpeg) for configuration instructions.

 # Prerequisites
 1. Node.js **v6.6.0** or above
 2. HomeBridge **v0.4.6** or above
+3. FFmpeg
-3. Only H.264 cameras are supported.
+4. Only H.264 cameras are supported.

 # Installation
 1. Install homebridge using `npm install -g homebridge`.